SysPoe/train-wiki/docs/Rollingstock/EMU.md

 - _August 2019_: Queensland Rail operated a farewell tour with units 01 and 04 over two days covering all Brisbane suburban lines including a reenactment of the first electric train service in Brisbane from Ferny Grove to Darra.
 Both units were removed from service and taken to Ipswich Workshops for static preservation.
 - _2020_: EMU60 scrapped.
 - _2023_: QR replaced the routers in EMUs, IMU100s, SMU200s, IMU120s, and SMU220s.
 The work was contracted out to Nomad Digital and cost $1.75 million<sup>\[5\]</sup>.
 QR also contracted UGL Rail to do a wheelset overhaul on one or (probably) multiple EMU trains, costing $700 thousand<sup>\[5\]</sup>.
-- _2024_: QR performed a variety of operations on one or multiple EMU trains (I'm guessing muiltiple because surely it can't cost that much to do it on just one), including:
+- _2024_: QR performed a variety of operations on one or multiple EMU trains (I'm guessing multiple because surely it can't cost that much to do it on just one), including:
   > - An overhaul of the transformers and reactors, contracted to AC Hargreaves and costing $1.32 million<sup>\[5\]</sup>.
   > - An overhaul of the AC units done by Noske-Kaeser Rail & Vehicle and costing $1.19 million<sup>\[5\]</sup>.
   > - Changed out some side doors on EMU trains, contracted to Festo for $422 thousand<sup>\[5\]</sup>.